 Reading Time: 4 minutes

 The rich history of Cyprus is accompanied by the grapevines.
-Winemaking in Cyprus has received historical continuity through a period of more than 5,000 years.
+Winemaking in Cyprus has enjoyed historical continuity through a period of more than 5,000 years.
 Today, wine continues to play a role in the Cypriot identity.
-The country offers a panorama of wine history that puts it—not in the Old World or New World but—in the “Ancient World of Wine”.
+The country offers a panorama of wine history that puts it—not in the Old World or New World but—in the ‘Ancient World’ of wine.

 15 Pointers to Get You Acquainted with the Wines of Cyprus

-Here are a few pointers to get you started with understanding the wines of Cyprus.
+Here are a few pointers to get you started on understanding the wines of Cyprus.
 Stay tuned to our website for more articles and videos on the Cypriot wine scene.